What are use classes?

 England

-Under the Town and Country Planning (Use Classes) Order 1987, buildings and plots of land are categorised into various 'use classes'.
-These use classes essentially determine how the property can be used and include:
+Under The Town and Country Planning (Use Classes) Order 1987, buildings and plots of land are categorised into various 'use classes'.
+Examples under the use classes order include:

 -